Bamboo musical instruments: Flutes

 There are numerous types of bamboo flutes made all over the world, such as the dizi, xiao, shakuhachi, palendag and jinghu.
-In the Indian subcontinent, it is a very popular and highly respected musical instrument, available even to the poorest and the choice of many highly venerated maestros of classical music.
-It is known and revered above all as the divine flute forever associated with Lord Krishna, who is always portrayed holding a bansuri in sculptures and paintings.
+In the Indian subcontinent, it is a popular musical instrument played both by poor and renowned musicians.
+It is associated with Krishna, who is portrayed holding a bansuri.
 Four of the instruments used in Polynesia for traditional hula are made of bamboo: nose flute, rattle, stamping pipes and the jaw harp.
 Bamboo may be used in the construction of the Australian didgeridoo instead of the more traditional eucalyptus wood.

 Other bamboo instruments

 In Indonesia and the Philippines, bamboo has been used for making various kinds of musical instruments, including the kolintang, angklung and bumbong.